 whether you must also serve a copy of your objection on the judgment creditor and other parties, and

-If the garnishment papers you received do not contain this information, immediately contact the clerk of the court that issued the garnishment documents to find out this information.
+If the garnishment papers you received don't contain this information, immediately contact the clerk of the court that issued the garnishment documents to find out this information.

 Usually, a form will be included with the garnishment notice that you can use to write your objection and request a hearing.
-If it is not, you should ask for one from the clerk of the court that sent you the garnishment notice.
-If the court does not have a form, you should write out your objection to the best that you are able and file it on time.
+If it isn't, ask for one from the clerk of the court that sent you the garnishment notice.
+If the court does not have a form, you should write out your objection to the best that you're able and file it on time.

 For step-by-step guidance on getting out of debt, get Solve Your Money Troubles.